greg-raven/Uncommon-Sense/_posts/2015-05-19-equality-before-the-law.md

 - Clarence Thomas
 ---

 Government cannot make us equal; it can only recognize, respect, and protect us as equal before the law.
+That [affirmative action] programs may have been motivated, in part, by good intentions cannot provide refuge from the principle that under our Constitution, the government may not make distinctions on the basis of race.